External quality assessment

-External quality assessment (EQA) is a challenge of the effectiveness of a laboratory's quality management system, typically referring specifically to medical laboratories.
-The term external refers to the fact that that the laboratory's results are assessed by a third party.
+External quality assessment (EQA), or external quality assessment schemes(EQAS) is an examination of the effectiveness of a laboratory's quality management system, typically referring specifically to medical laboratories.
+The term external refers to the fact that the laboratory's results are assessed by a third party.
 The most common EQA process is proficiency testing, in which an organization sends samples to a group of different laboratories and results are compared among the group.
 Retesting of the same sample by different laboratories and on-site visits to evaluate laboratory processes may also be part of an EQA scheme.

 Organization

 Typically, an EQA scheme consists of several rounds per year.
 In each round participants receive test items, which are also called samples.
 The EQA organizer is also called the provider.
 The organizer ensures that the test items are sufficiently similar and homogeneous.
 The test items' properties and analyte concentrations are not disclosed to participants before the final report.
 The participants' results are then compared to check if any participant had a bias towards e.g. higher values, or an unexpected imprecision.
 At the end of each round, the EQA organizer sends out reports and/or certificates to the participating laboratories.